DIAGNOSIS IS THE KEY TO THE TREATMENT OF ACNE SCARS:

 - Can Fractional CO2 be used in darker skin complexions?
 Dr. Raffy Karamanoukian is internationally known for his expertise in dark skin complexions and pigmentary skin issues.
 He has lectured to international and national audiences about skin pigmentation and discoloration.
+An appropriate treatment with Fractional CO2 may include a pre and post-therapeutic regimen with a Skin Brightener protocol.
 He utilizes his expert protocol for skin pigmentation during his consultation and treatments with the Fractional CO2.
 In our Los Angeles plastic surgery office, we employ and pre and post treatment skin protocol to address melanocyte activity prior to your Fractional CO2.
 If you are considering acne scar treatment, your consultation will address the appropriateness of laser therapy within the context of your skin color.

 - What are some of the best treatments for acne scars?
 A study from the Department of Dermatology from the University of Zagreb Croatia discussed the newer approaches to acne scar treatment and found that the best treatments included chemical peels, lasers, light therapy, and cryotherapy, among other available treatments.
 The authors note that none of the currently available options may achieve complete resolution of the scar.
 At Kare Plastic Surgery, we offer laser, light based, chemical peel, and laser resurfacing acne scar treatments in addition to subcision, acne scar surgery, and surgical excision and punch grafting of acne scars.
 Some patients also benefit from TCA cross techniques for deep scars.